FOSSBilling/.github/.github/CONTRIBUTING.md

 #### Before Submitting a Bug Report

-⚠️ If your report is for a potential security exploit, please do not make it public by creating an Issue, but instead, follow the instructions in our [Security Policy](https://github.com/FOSSBilling/FOSSBilling/security/policy).
+⚠️ If your report is for a potential security exploit, please do not make it public by creating an Issue, but instead, follow the instructions in our [Security Policy](https://github.com/FOSSBilling/.github/security/policy).

-Firstly, __Do a [search](https://github.com/search?q=+is%3Aissue+user%3Afossbilling)__ of the existing issues to see if the problem has already been reported.
+Firstly, __search existing issues__ to see if the problem has already been reported.
 If it has __and the issue is still open__, add a comment to the existing issue instead of opening a new one.

-> __Note:__ If you find a _Closed__ issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.
+> __Important Note:__ If you find a _Closed__ issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you've determined which module your bug is related to, create an issue and provide the following information by filling in [the template](https://github.com/FOSSBilling/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).
+After you've determined which project your bug is related to, create an issue in the appropriate repository and provide the following information by filling in [the template](https://github.com/FOSSBilling/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).

 Explain the problem and include additional details to help maintainers reproduce the problem:

+__Include these key details:__

 * __Use a clear and descriptive title__ for the issue to identify the problem.
 * __Describe the exact steps which reproduce the problem__ in as much detail as possible.
 For example, start by explaining what section exactly you used in the browser, or which API call you were using.
 When listing steps, __don't just say what you did but explain how you did it__.